tobiasyap/AI-Chatbot/README.md

-# LTA FARE PROCEDURE DOCUMENT WEBPAGE & AI-CHATBOT
+# LTA Fare Procedure Document Webpage & AI-Chatbot

 This project aims to make LTA fare system protocol document retrieval easy and user-friendly.
 This is done through a revamp of the webpage and the inclusion of an AI-Chatbot to aid users with any queries related to searching for documents.
 THis project is a collaboration with NUS Computing Students.